-Eligible scholars will be exceptional researchers, who have received their PhD prior to the start of the fellowship.
+Eligible scholars will be exceptional natural or social science researchers, who have received their PhD prior to the start of the fellowship.
 Applicants should propose to be based at a Canadian academic or conservation institution, but researchers from any country are eligible for consideration.
 Applicants will identify a mentorship team of at least one academic and at least one conservation practitioner mentor.
 Applicants are encouraged to identify the mentor team early in their proposal to foster a meaningful collaboration.

 - Cover letter (maximum of one page) – Only a short cover letter is requested, which should not repeat information in the application.
 Rather, it should be a synthesis and tell us more about yourself and your goals.

 - Research proposal (maximum of four pages) – The proposal is freeform and can be structured as most appropriate, but it must include: